Sleeping Beauty (2011 film): Plot

 After a few of these sessions, Lucy has enough money to move into a larger, more expensive apartment, where she lives alone.
 She receives a call from Birdmann, who has overdosed on painkillers.
 She goes to his house and finds him dying in his bed.
-Sobbing, she takes off her shirt and gets in bed with him, but he dies in her arms.
+Upon a dying man's last request, sobbing, she takes off her shirt and gets in bed with him, but he dies in her arms.
 At Birdmann's funeral, Lucy abruptly asks an old boyfriend if he will marry her, in an echo of Birdmann's old playful banter.
 The ex-boyfriend, however, not understanding the reference, takes her seriously and, shocked, refuses her, citing a number of Lucy's personal problems as his reasons.

 At her next assignment with Clara, Lucy asks if she can see what happens during the sessions while she is asleep.
 Clara refuses, saying it will put her clients at risk of blackmail.
 Lucy decides to surreptitiously film her next encounter.
 The client is once again the first man, but this time, he also drinks the tea with a much larger dose of the sleeping drug.

 The following morning, Clara comes in and checks the man's pulse, showing no surprise when he cannot be awakened.
 Clara tries to wake Lucy, who has overdosed as well, and is eventually able to revive her using mouth-to-mouth resuscitation.
 Lucy begins screaming when she sees the dead man in bed next to her.

 The film ends with the scene captured by the hidden camera: the dead old man and the sleeping girl both lying peacefully together in bed.